 I’m confused, frustrated, and don’t know what I’m supposed to eat to “eat healthy” anymore.

 In his book, Grain Brain: The Surprising Truth about Wheat, Carbs, and Sugar–Your Brain’s Silent Killers, Dr. David Perlmutter writes:

 Ironically, ever since we ‘scientized’ nutrition, the state of our health has declined.
-Decisions about what to eat and drink have gone from habits of culture and heritage to calculated choices based on shortsighted nutritional theories with little consideration of how many human beings reached modernity in the first place.
-And we can’t forget about all the commercial interest out there.
-Do you think the makers of high-carbohydrate breakfast cereals (read: the entire isle in your grocery store devoted to boxed cereals) truly have your health in mind?
+Decisions about what to eat and drink has gone from habits of culture and heritage to calculated choices based on shortsighted nutritional theories with little consideration of how many human beings reached modernity in the first place.
+And we can’t forget about all the commercial interests out there.
+Do you think the makers of high-carbohydrate breakfast cereals (read: the entire aisle in your grocery store devoted to boxed cereals) truly have your health in mind? “

 Dr. Perlmutter, a neurologist, advisor for The Dr. Oz Show, author of many books and writer for Huffington Post, draws from his own practice, research, and other studies to advise a diet eliminating gluten and favoring fats instead of carbs.
 He writes: